Robert Byrd: Continued education

 Early in his career Byrd attended Beckley College, Concord College, Morris Harvey College, Marshall College, and George Washington University Law School, and joined the Tau Kappa Epsilon fraternity.

 Byrd began night classes at American University Washington College of Law in 1953, while a member of the United States House of Representatives.
-He earned his JD cum laude a decade later, by which time he was a U.S. Senator.
+He earned his Juris Doctor degree cum laude a decade later, by which time he was a U.S. Senator.
 President John F. Kennedy spoke at the commencement ceremony on June 10, 1963, and presented the graduates their diplomas, including Byrd.
-Byrd completed law school in an era when undergraduate degrees were not a requirement.
+Byrd completed law school in an era when only three years of undergraduate education were required.
 He later decided to complete his Bachelor of Arts degree in political science, and in 1994 he graduated summa cum laude from Marshall University.

 Congressional service

 In 1952, Byrd was elected to the United States House of Representatives for West Virginia's 6th congressional district, succeeding E. H. Hedrick, who retired from the House to make an unsuccessful run for the Democratic nomination for governor.
 Byrd was re-elected twice from this district, anchored in Charleston and also including his home in Sophia, serving from January 3, 1953, to January 3, 1959.
 Byrd defeated Republican incumbent W. Chapman Revercomb for the United States Senate in 1958.
 Revercomb's record supporting civil rights had become an issue, playing in Byrd's favor.
 Byrd was re-elected to the Senate eight times.
 He was West Virginia's junior senator for his first four terms; his colleague from 1959 to 1985 was Jennings Randolph, who had been elected on the same day as Byrd's first election in a special election to fill the seat of the late Senator Matthew Neely.

-While Byrd faced some vigorous Republican opposition in his career, his last serious electoral opposition occurred in 1982 when he was challenged by freshman Congressman Cleve Benedict.
 Despite his tremendous popularity in the state, Byrd ran unopposed only once, in 1976.
 On three other occasions—in 1970, 1994 and 2000—he won all 55 of West Virginia's counties.
 In his re-election bid in 2000, he won all but seven precincts.
 Congresswoman Shelley Moore Capito, the daughter of one of Byrd's longtime foes, former governor Arch Moore Jr., briefly considered a challenge to Byrd in 2006 but decided against it.
 Capito's district covered much of the territory Byrd had represented in the U.S. House.

-In the 1960 Democratic Party presidential primaries, Byrd—a close Senate ally of Lyndon B. Johnson – endorsed and campaigned for Hubert Humphrey over front-runner John F. Kennedy in the state's crucial primary.
+In the 1960 Democratic Party presidential primaries, Byrd—a close Senate ally of Lyndon B. Johnson—endorsed and campaigned for Hubert Humphrey over front-runner John F. Kennedy in the state's crucial primary.
 However, Kennedy won the state's primary and eventually the general election.